Selling Your Business

 How we deliver maximum value for you

 Selling your business is a big decision, often the culmination of a lifetime’s work and carrying financial, professional and personal significance.
-Before you consider selling you will want and need to know the value of your business.
+Before you consider selling you will want and need to know the value of your business and how to prepare your business for a sale.
 As one of the longest serving corporate finance firms in London, when we work with you to sell your business, we do so having listened carefully to your objectives, always acting with your best interests in mind.
 Our aim is that every transaction on which we advise results in the optimal mix of the Corbett Keeling ‘3 Cs’: cash, certainty and chemistry.

 -